MatteoPerona/MatteoPerona.github.io/_news/announcement_14.md

 related_posts: false
 ---

-Received a $10k grant from the [Web3 Foundation](https://web3.foundation/) to build an open source version of Riso.
+Received a $10k grant from the [Web3 Foundation](https://web3.foundation/) to build an open source version of Riso (commodities exchange).
 Read about what I built [here](https://medium.com/@matteo-perona/ssal-smart-contract-commodities-4d6f1b7f728b).